EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

-Barman client utilities have been extended to support object storage integration and enhance disaster recovery capabilities of your PostgreSQL databases by relaying WAL files and backups to an S3 compatible object store.
+Barman client utilities have been extended to support object storage integration and enhance disaster recovery capabilities of your PostgreSQL databases by relaying WAL files and backups to a supported cloud provider.

+Supported cloud providers are:

+* AWS S3 (or any S3 compatible object store)
+* Azure Blob Storage

 These utilities are distributed in the `barman-cli-cloud` RPM/Debian package, and can be installed alongside the PostgreSQL server: